williballenthin/python-idb/readme.md

 ## what works

-  - 50 unit tests that demonstrate functionality including file format, B-tree, analysis, and idaapi features.
+  - ~250 unit tests that demonstrate functionality including file format, B-tree, analysis, and idaapi features.
-  - read-only parsing of .idb files from IDA Pro v6.95
+  - read-only parsing of .idb and .i64 files from IDA Pro v6.95 and v7.0
     - extraction of file sections
     - B-tree lookups and queries (ID0 section)
     - flag enumeration (ID1 section)